-In addition to the above suggestions, we recommend supporting the foundations of health
+In addition to the above suggestions, we recommend supporting the foundations of health:

-- Drink plenty of water every day
+- Drink plenty of water every day.

-- Aim for 7-9 hours of quality sleep per night
+- Aim for 7-9 hours of quality sleep per night.

-- Spend time with people you love and reduce stressors as much as possible.
-Stress does a number on our health, and it is a major suppressor of our immune system.
+- Reduce stressors as much as possible.
+Stress does a number on our health.
+It is a major suppressor of our immune system.

 As always, we are here to support you and help keep you and your families healthy.
 If you would like to discuss more specifically what this looks like for you, please call our office to make an appointment.